Velkrim-07/Sketch-To-Mesh/README.md

 The application will take a set of images in .png extensions and run those images through a machine-learning model to output a usable mesh.
 This mesh will then be exported so that the user can do what they want with the file, such as copying and sharing the file or personally using it.

-Technologies
+Technologies:
-  bcrypt
+  - bcrypt
-  open CV
+  - open CV
-  bpy (Blender Python Library)
+  - bpy (Blender Python Library)

 Features:
   Sketch-To-Mesh takes in multiple images and then outputs a mesh based on those images.
   The addon also has a database feature that allows users to save images and mesh objects to be accessed at a later date.

-Installation
+Installation :
 - First, the user must have Blender Installed.
 - Once Blender is installed the user must download the Sketc-to-Mesh file and save it in a place they can find again
 - Open Blender navigation to the Edit tab and then navigate to the Preferences button at the bottom